TIBCOSoftware/fabrician-engineproperty-asset-manager/README.md

 host that have the properties set to specific values.
 For instance, a JRuby enabler running a Puppet component can tag the engine daemon with which manifest was applied.
 You can then create a resource preference rule that only allows a component to run on an engine where that manifest was applied.

-A Server Hook that allows an Enabler to tag an Engine Daemon as having some specific property and also indicate whether other enablers are now allowed to use this host (for example to tag that some OS level change was applied and that as a result of this no other Enablers that want to modify the OS should run here.)

-This is useful now we are venturing into the world of host configuration with Enablers for Puppet as it allows us to create rules forcing Components to only run on hosts that have had a specific Puppet Manifest applied, but also has a general application in forcing or preventing co-location of components using resource preference rules based on settings within an Enabler.

-To use it, you simply need to add two runtime context variables to your Enabler, one with the value of the property you are tagging the Daemon with and the other with true/false to indicate whether other enablers of the same type will subsequently be allowed to run on this host.

 Supported Platforms
 --------------------------------------